mathadoor/TransformerExposition/README.md

 on the [Attention is all you need](https://arxiv.org/abs/1706.03762) paper.

 ## Accessing On Web
 The visualization can be accessed at this [link](https://mathadoor.github.io/TransformerExposition/).
-Currently, the visualization back-end is hosted with a self-signed certificate.
-Thus, to be able to step through the translation, please accept the certificate by going to the following link: https://ec2-35-183-0-159.ca-central-1.compute.amazonaws.com:8080/one-predict

 ## Running Locally
 ### Pre-requisites